-Selling LMSs is very tough in 2016 because of the plenitude and parity of vendor options.
+Selling learning platforms is very tough because of vendor plenty and parity.
 Like always, good selling habits will put the winner on top.
 I thought I’d share some of the best “do’s and don’ts” from the recent sessions.

 LMS Buyer Background

 Since LMS can mean a lot of different things to a lot of different people, and can range in cost from free to millions of dollars, let me quickly frame out the size and scope of each sales opportunity for context.

 The first buyer is a cloud software company developing a channel partner certification program.
 The average five-year vendor bid for all licenses and services was $725K.
 The buyer anticipates an increase in channel partner sales, new stream of revenue from sale of content and decrease in time to market for new products to “pay” for the new LMS.

 The second buyer is a non-profit healthcare association providing continuing education to members and non-members.
 The average five-year bid was $900K.
 Key drivers of the new LMS purchase are an increase of revenue from the sale of accredited content to healthcare organizations and individuals, along with global expansion of the association.